Top Highlights from SourceCon in Amsterdam 2019 | Part 1

 Open to discussing?”

-Let us go through some storytelling tricks that help you create targeted emails and improve candidates’ reaction to them:
+Some storytelling tricks that can help you create targeted emails and improve candidates’ reactions to them:

 - Don’t sell jobs, sell opportunities.
 This little change in words makes a big difference.